 This course is designed to enable pupils to develop and demonstrate both knowledge of Historical periods and skills.
 There are no tiered papers in History and therefore a high standard of literacy is required to access the exam papers.
-The course is examined through three exam papers at the end of Y11.
+The course is examined through two exam papers at the end of Y11.

 An outline of topics is provided below.
-All year 9 pupils will have already studied the first element of the Medicine Through Time unit in their History lessons in the Summer term.
+All year 9 pupils will have already studied the first element of the Changes in health and medicine in Britain unit in their History lessons in the Summer term.
 The topics already covered at year 9, and the further topics studied in year 10 and 11 are outlined below.
 All content is examined at the end of year 11.